 Often these are coffee concentrates, which are then diluted appropriately (1: 2).
 By the way perfect for coffee based cocktails!

-But Cold Brew is not equal to Cold Brew!
-There are various recipes and methods.
+But Cold Coffee is not equal to Cold Brew!
+There are various recipes like cold brew recipe and different methods.
 I would like to introduce you.

-- Coffee draws in cold water in a sealed container between 8-24 hours – at room temperature or in a refrigerator.
+- Cold Brew Recipe for DIY at home: Coffee draws in cold water in a sealed container between 8-24 hours – at room temperature or in a refrigerator.

 - The ratio of coffee to water is often calculated so that a concentrate is produced.